Shubhojeet-Ghosh/elysium-chat/README.md

 ## 🚀 Vision

-Elysium Chat aims to redefine digital communication by combining the **security of private messaging** with the **power of AI**, helping users remember, automate, and extend their conversations.
+Elysium Connect aims to redefine digital communication by combining the **security of private messaging** with the **power of AI**, helping users remember, automate, and extend their conversations.

 ## 🛠️ Tech Stack (Planned)